Truth1984/thread_pool/README.md

-Auto-configured thread pool for worker_threads, provides both thread and pool function, has thread-safe storage
+Thread pool with Auto-configuration for worker_threads, provides both thread and pool function, has thread-safe storage

 ## Usage